carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-dwarfdump.rst

 .. option:: -x, --regex

-            Treat any <pattern> strings as regular expressions when searching instead of just as an exact string match.
+            Treat any <name> strings as regular expressions when searching with :option:`--name`.
+If :option:`--ignore-case` is also specified, the regular expression becomes case-insensitive.

 .. option:: -u, --uuid